lapanti/ts-react-boilerplate/docs/COMMON.md

 ### <a name="startcoding">Start coding</a>

 We will begin by creating a class that defines our Todo-items.
 A Todo should have an id (to differentiate between todos), a title (tha actual todo) and information on whether the todo has been completed or not.
-Here we see the benefit of using [TypeScript](https://www.typescriptlang.org/), as it allows us to define the actual information contained in a Todo (in plain JavaScript and all other dynamically typed languages you as a developer have to keep track of such things).
+Here we see the benefit of using **TypeScript**, as it allows us to define the actual information contained in a Todo (in plain JavaScript and all other dynamically typed languages you as a developer have to keep track of such things).
 I'll first show you the class in its simplest form and then explain what each keyword means.

 ```typescript
 export default class Todo {